Recap: A Celebration of Female Makers

 We all have creativity inside us… so why is it so hard to wear the title ‘maker?’
 Laurel explored what it means to be creative, arguing that we are all creative in our own way.
 I loved every minute of her talk, but what resonated with me most was this: “We need to love our creative voice, even if we don’t like it—the same way we love our families even when we don’t like them.”
 Amen to that.

-As a video editor, Brett focuses on the positive representation of women in her work.
+As a video editor, Brett focuses her work on the positive representation of women.
 She is the genius behind this Angie's Boom Chicka Pop ad:

 Told to shut up her entire life, Liz eventually spoke up—and consequently created a name for herself.
 She is the Founder and CEO of Mighteor, one of the world’s first online video production companies.
 One of my favorite quotes from the night is hers: